workgroupengineering/Documentation/README.md

 ## Welcome

-Welcome to Avalonia - the best open source, easy to learn .NET C# multiplatform package for desktop (Windows, Mac and Linux) development.
+Welcome to Avalonia - the best open source, easy to learn, .NET C# multiplatform package for desktop GUI development (Windows, Mac and Linux).

 * Avalonia is under rapid development by [a large group of open source contributors](https://github.com/AvaloniaUI/Avalonia/graphs/contributors).
 * Avalonia is [100% open source - and will continue as an open source project](https://github.com/AvaloniaUI/Avalonia), has constantly expanding documentation and a large number of open source samples showing how to use it.